kubernetes-study-guide/Kubernetes-Study-Guide/Part-01/02_The_Kubernetes_Study_Guide/README.md

 # The Kubernetes Study Guide

-This course comes with it's very own study guide which I strongly recommend that you clone to your workstation:
+This course comes with it's very own study guide which I strongly recommend that you download to your workstation:

 [https://github.com/Sher-Chowdhury/Kubernetes-Study-Guide](https://github.com/Sher-Chowdhury/Kubernetes-Study-Guide)